Psilocybe caerulipes

 Cons:

 2. They are part BOA.
 Which is fine for some but they give me anxiety that they will break.
-I mean the cables are so thin.
+They have not broke yet although I met a guy on ebay who said the dials on his broke.

-3. The liners are kinda lightweight and wimpy, well probably pretty typical of snowboard boot liners although they have the wrap instead of traditional tongue which I liked.
+3. Liners are kinda wimpy.
+They will pack out in 30 days and you’ll gain half to a full size.
+Probably pretty typical of snowboard boot liners (except TM-3‘s) although they have the wrap instead of traditional tongue which I liked at first although they did cause some light bruising on my shins.

-4. I wonder if these would give cold toes in cold weather.
+4. Not very warm.
 I had a coworker with Ride Insano boots who was always going in to warm up his toes during the season.

 I tried on a lot of boots before buying these online.
 And I actually never tried the Fuse on in a shop before ordering online.
 But I tried the K2 Maysis, other K2 boots, the Ride Lasso, Ride Lasso Pro, Ride Deadbolt, some Northwave boots, Deeluxe boots, Team ID and others, Burton Tourist, Salomon Echo, Salomon Launch, Salomon Dialogue, Rome boots (no articulating cuff) and more.